Frequently Asked Questions

 When do you ship?
 How long does it take to receive my order?

-In order for your plants to arrive in good health, we ship orders during the first three days of each week so that your plants will arrive before the weekend.
-In many cases your order will arrive within three days of leaving our facility although west coast orders take a little longer.
+In order for your plants to arrive in good health, we ship orders during the first three days of each week so that your plants will arrive before the weekend in most cases.
+In many cases your order will arrive within three days of leaving our facility.

 How are the plants packaged?